 The freelance writing world has seen its ups and downs throughout 2024.
-Business was booming throughout the first half of 2024, and then the Google Content Update decided that anonymous posts on Reddit and Quora were more authoritative than sites with well-documented experts.
+Business was booming throughout the first half of 2024.
+Then the Google Content Update decided that anonymous posts on Reddit and Quora were more authoritative than sites with well-documented experts.
 In the summer of 2024, clients started slowing down or stopping altogether.
-Some laid-off big portions of their editorial staff… while others laid off entire teams.
+Some laid off big portions of their editorial staff… while others laid off entire teams.
 And the upcoming election further puts a hold on business investment since the country will head in two very different directions, depending on which candidate wins the presidency.
 Amid this chaos, Lars Lofgren flexed his investigative journalistic muscles to uncover a not-so-hidden secret about Forbes Marketplace that upended its business model.
 I discuss what happened and why it matters, and I make the case for who is right in this scenario.

 Gunnin’ for that #1 spot